justinblaber/camera_calib_python/README.md

 ### 4) Control Point Refiner

-The refiner will take in an image, initial guesses for control points, and the boundaries around the control points.
-These boundaries help determine how much neighboring info can be used to refine the control point.
+The refiner will take in an image, initial guesses for control points, and the boundaries around the control points, and return a refined point.
+The boundaries help determine how much neighboring info can be used to refine the control point.

 ```python